UmbraChimera/The-Gaze-of-the-Pontifex/The Gaze of the Pontifex/Lore Bible/Locations/Respite/Crown of Faith/Hall of Scales.md

 ---

-## Secrets (GM Only)
-- The sword over the dais has begun to flicker — a sign that divine justice is faltering.
-- [[Prelate Korven Dreadmark]] has placed infernal runes here to manipulate trial outcomes.
-- A secret passage connects to the Golden Ledger’s Vault of Truth, allowing corruption to hide behind faith.

----

 ### Cross-Links
 [[Crown of Faith]] • [[Iomedae]] • [[High Justiciar Arria Varus]] • [[Pontifex of Respite]] • [[Golden Ledger]]